Built in 2009, the Bart Harvey houses low-income seniors 62 years of age and older in Seattle’s Cascade/South Lake Union neighborhood.

 On the Bart Harvey’s ground floor are a community meeting space with a full kitchen, a ping-pong room, offices for the building’s resident manager and its full-time case manager, a library, and one of two laundry rooms.
 In the library are four computers for tenants’ use.

 Sustainable health-promoting elements were incorporated into the design of the building, among them a green roof that provides garden spaces and a walkway for tenants’ use.

 Units: 49: 32 studios and 17 one-bedroom units

 Eligibility: The Bart Harvey serves seniors 62 and older making 50% or less of Area Median Income (AMI).
 The residents pay no more than 30% of their income in rent.
 Ten units are set aside for homeless seniors, and ten are set aside for disabled people.
 All applicants undergo and must pass a background check.

 How to Apply: The Bart Harvey maintains a waitlist.
-The waitlist is CLOSED.
+WAITING LIST OPEN for studio apartments.
+Pre-application

 Historical: Bart Harvey Grand Opening Release (2009)